 Most Canadians recognize the Peace Tower, the focal point of the Centre Block on Parliament Hill.
 But many may not know that its name commemorates the men and women who died while serving Canada.
 The 98-metre tower opened to great fanfare on July 1, 1927.

 Inside, the Memorial Chamber is dedicated to Canada’s fallen.
 Normally, stone altars within the chamber display the Books of Remembrance, which list the names of every Canadian who has died in service.
 Due to the ongoing restoration of the Centre Block, the Memorial Chamber is currently closed to the public.
-For the duration of the renovations, the Books of Remembrance are on display in the Room of Remembrance in the West Block of the Parliament Buildings; however, all public tours of Parliament Hill are currently suspended due to COVID-19.
+For the duration of the renovations, the Books of Remembrance are on display in the Room of Remembrance in the West Block of the Parliament Buildings.
 The Canadian Virtual War Memorial allows you to search online for the names of fallen soldiers in the Books of Remembrance.

 A few short blocks south of the Parliament Hill, tree-shaded Confederation Park is a welcoming public park.